 Analytical Writing Placement Exam (AWPE)

 If you have not met the Entry Level Writing Requirement (ELWR), you must take the Analytical Writing Placement Exam, or AWPE, before the beginning of your first quarter at UC San Diego, in order to determine whether you are ready to enroll in the College Writing courses.
-There is a $110 fee to take the exam.

 The AWPE will present you with a single reading of 700–1000 words and will ask you to respond to that reading in one of two ways: 1) to produce an essay relying exclusively on the passage itself, or 2) to produce an essay drawing upon personal knowledge and experience.
 To write a successful essay, you must 1) demonstrate understanding of the reading and 2) provide a focused, developed, and well-written response.